kotenevmatvei/attachment-style/README.md

 ## Attachment Style Test
 This app is inspired by a book on adult attachment styles I read last summer.
-I disliked all of the quizes I could find on the internet both in terms of what they had to offer and their implementation.
+I disliked all of the quizes I could find on the internet both content and implementation wise.
 So decided to code my own.

 Distinguishing features:
 - user can download the pdf with all the questions and answers